 Documentation of all costs, including their source and type, must be included in the Application Packet if the application is to receive the maximum points available in project review.
+For indirect costs for Administration, provide a copy of approved indirect cost allocation plan as explained on page 26.

 Applicants are advised to ensure that all potential costs for carrying out the project are identified and outlined in the proposed budget.
 For example, applicants should consider whether the project will be Force Accounted or Contracted Out when preparing the proposed budget.
-Descriptions of both are provided below:
+Descriptions of both are provided on the following page: